squalrus/11ty-demo/src/index.md

 ---
-layout: page.njk
+layout: _homepage.njk
-title: Home
+title: Great Internet Site
-description: "11ty demo homepage"
+description: '11ty demo homepage'
 ---

-# Page heading
+Welcome to the most okayest site on the internet.